TRAVELLING NORTHERN TERRITORY - ULURU / AYERS ROCK - A THREE DAY ADVENTURE

 The next day we were up early to join the Mala Walk.
 It is a free ranger-guided tour to Kantju Gorge at Uluru, past some significant rock art and cultural sites, taking around 1.5 to 2 hours.
 The indigenous rangers authentically know and understand the area’s history, sharing the Tjukurpa (creation stories), the history of the rock and the cultural significance of the site.

 We then visited the Uluru Cultural Centre for morning tea followed by a visit to the art gallery and souvenir shops.
-There is so much information about the history of the area, artefacts, photos and displays, which all support the Anangu people.
+There is so much information about the history of the area, artefacts, photos, and displays, all of which support the Anangu people.

 We then drove out to Kata Tjuta, known as The Olgas.
 Kata Tjuta consists of 36 large domes that you can explore from the two main hiking tracks: The Valley of the Winds and The Walpa Gorge.
 We chose the Valley of the Winds walk taking us along a path around the red domes and the views were just beautiful.